ROBINOW SYNDROME

 DVL1, DVL3, NXN, ROR2, WNT5A

 The first report by Meinhard Robinow et al. (1969) of a family with affected persons in six generations suggested an autosomal dominant pattern of inheritance.
-Affected siblings with healthy parents, especially with consanguinity, showed that there is also an autosomal recessive inherited form.
-Pathogenic variants in the ROR2 gene (Afzal et al., Bokhoven et al.), which codes for a tyrosine kinase, were found to be the cause of this form; its pathogenic variants also cause an autosomal dominant form of brachydactyly type B. Person et al. (2010) found pathogenic variants in the WNT5A gene to be the genetic cause of the autosomal dominantly inherited form in the originally described family, and in 2015 pathogenic changes in the genes DVL1 and DVL3 were found to be a further cause (White et al.).
-Thus, three forms are genetically distinguished at this time.
-Clinically, the dominant forms are similar, while the recessive form seems to be associated with more pronounced short stature and additional skeletal malformations in the area of the ribs and vertebrae.
+Affected siblings of healthy parents, especially in cases of consanguinity, showed that there is also an autosomal recessive form.
+Pathogenic variants in the ROR2 gene (Afzal et al., Bokhoven et al.), which codes for a tyrosine kinase, were found to be the cause of this form; its pathogenic variants also cause an autosomal dominant form of brachydactyly type B. Person et al. (2010) found pathogenic variants in the WNT5A gene to be the genetic cause of the autosomal dominant form in the family that was originally described, and in 2015, pathogenic changes in the DVL1 and DVL3 genes were found as further causes (White et al.).
+This means that three forms are currently distinguished genetically; clinically, the dominant forms are similar, while the recessive form seems to be associated with more pronounced short stature and additional skeletal malformations in the ribs and vertebrae.

 References